Dhaulagiri/ember-sinon-chai/README.md

 # ember-sinon-chai

-This addon adds support for [Sinon Chai](https://github.com/domenic/sinon-chai) in your Ember CLI app
+**DEPRECATED!** This addon is deprecated in favor of [ember-cli-chai](https://github.com/ember-cli/ember-cli-chai), which imports [Sinon Chai](https://github.com/domenic/sinon-chai) automatically if available.

 ## Installation